Captaincy General of Puerto Rico: 18th century and the Bourbon Reforms

-Shaken by the losses of the Seven Years' War, in particular the capture of Cuba by the British in 1762, Charles III sent several officials to the Caribbean to review the defenses of the area.
+Shaken by the losses of the Seven Years' War, in particular the capture of Havana by the British in 1762, Charles III sent several officials to the Caribbean to review the defenses of the area.
 Alejandro O'Reilly was sent to Puerto Rico in 1765.
 O'Reilly recommended many reforms, several of which were implemented: upgrading the fortifications in San Juan; introducing direct, regular pay for the soldiers on the island (up until then, soldiers had been paid by their commanding officers); and professionalizing the militias.
 He also undertook a complete census of the island (it recorded 44,883 residents, of which 5,037 were enslaved; and 24 towns or villages in the island).
 In the course of this, he came to realize the importance of contraband in the local economy.

 To reverse this, O'Reilly recommended developing the legal economy, in particular agriculture, which he found vastly untapped.
 He wanted to return uncultivated land to the crown and then grant it to persons willing to farm it.
 In 1784 an intendancy was created in Puerto Rico but, unlike the one created in Cuba, the office was not separated from the governorship.
 O'Reilly's reforms were most successful in the military sphere.
 He was able to achieve little economic change, unlike that which took place in neighboring Cuba.
 The island's economy remained tied to the situado subsidy and foreign trade, something which proved harmful during the interruption in trade caused by the Napoleonic Wars.